Playing the instruments

 The «Klingendes Museum» allows some of its instruments to be played under a predefined conservational regime.
 Please send specific requests to the director.
 Some instruments can only be played in the museum, others may be lent out for projects of historical performance practice.

-Top 10 instruments available for playing (on location only)
+Top 10 instruments available for playing (in the museum only)

 Valve Horn, System Prager

-Natural und valved trumpets Antoine Courtois, Paris ca. 1855
+Natural und valved trumpet Antoine Courtois, Paris ca. 1855

 Alto Trombone Paulus, Berlin late 19th c.